Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

 ## 1.3 Update Patient

-Note that you can not update a patients ID, MRN, or Orders.
+Note that you cannot update a patient's ID, MRN, or Orders.
 To update a patients orders and associated tests you must use the endpoint specific to the object you want to edit.

 If an update request contains information of a patient that doesn't exist, it will create it.